-At the reporting date, a 100 bps increase in interest rates would reduce the Company's net assets by €14.1m.
-Monument Re has no appetite for interest rate risk and the resulting exposure and the Company hedges its interest rate exposure to the local solvency basis.
+At the reporting date, a 100 bps increase in interest rates would reduce the Company's net assets by €77.6m.

-Movements in interest rates impact the variation margin required on interest rate swaps.
-At the reporting date, a 100 bps increase in interest rates would give rise to a €30.4m increase in variation margin that Monument Re would need to post to the counterparty.
+Movements in interest rates also impact the variation margin required on interest rate swaps.
+At the reporting date, a 100 bps increase in interest rates would give rise to an €8.5m increase in variation margin across the Group.